Scissurella mirifica

-Scissurella mirifica is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.
+Scissurella mirifica is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.

 Description

 The size of the shell varies between 1.2 mm and 2.5 mm.
 The depressed shell has an oval shape.
 The flattened spire has a very wide and open umbilicus.
 The entire surface of the 2½ whorls is regularly and delicately finely clathrate.
 The aperture is very oblique.
 The outer lip recedes inwards.

 Distribution

 This marine species occurs off the Philippines, Indonesia, Papua New Guinea, Solomon Islands, Fiji and the Society Islands; off Queensland, Australia.